onkernel/kernel-images/README.md

 - NoVNC: A VNC client.
 Read/write is supported.
 Maps to port `6080`.
 - WebRTC: A WebRTC-based client.
 Read/write, window resizing, and copy/paste is supported.
 It's much faster than VNC.
 Available when `ENABLE_WEBRTC=true` is set.
 Maps to port `8080`.

+### Notes
-Note: Audio streaming in the WebRTC implementation is currently non-functional and needs to be fixed.
+- Audio streaming in the WebRTC implementation is currently non-functional and needs to be fixed.

-[Demo]
+- The live view is read/write by default.
+You can set it to read-only by adding `-e ENABLE_READONLY_VIEW=true \` in `docker run`.

 ## Documentation

-Check out the documentation to our managed browser infrastructure [here](https://docs.onkernel.com).
+This repo powers our managed [browser infrastructure](https://docs.onkernel.com).

 ## Contributing